Skip to content

 }

-Pitfall Warning: So, even if the branch body is only one line, use braces!
+Pitfall Warning: So, even if the branch body has only one line, use braces!
 Use braces!
 Use braces!
 Use braces!
-Use braces!
-This isn't about typing a few extra characters; it's about preventing ambiguity and bugs introduced during future maintenance—when you add a line of code and forget to add braces, the logic completely changes.
+This isn't about typing a few extra characters, but preventing ambiguity and bugs during future maintenance — when you add a line of code and forget to add braces, the logic changes completely.

-When you need to compare the same expression against multiple discrete values, switch is clearer than an if/else if chain.
-Compilers also typically optimize it into a jump table, making the lookup close to O(1).
+When you need to compare the same expression against multiple discrete values, switch is clearer than an if-else chain.
+Compilers can often optimize it into a jump table, making lookup nearly O(1).

 break;